StudyCircle Developer Guide

 * * user check the dashboard for nearby group assignment deadlines I know which tasks to prioritize

-* * university student press one button to reset and clear my entire contact list when the semester is over I do not have to delete those contacts one by one when I am preparing for a new semester.
+* * NUS student press one button to reset and clear my entire contact list when the semester is over I do not have to delete those contacts one by one when I am preparing for a new semester.

 * * user set profile photo for each contact I can quickly identify the person through face, if there are similar names